 The first serious chef I think of when I think about Mother's Day is Lidia Bastianich.
 Lidia is the proud mother of Joe Bastianich, restaurateur, vintner, and food businessman extraordinaire, and of Tanya Bastianich Manuali, her travelmate on the Lidia's Italy television series.
 She's also a grandmother of five and the devoted daughter of her mom, Erminia, who escaped from a refugee camp with Lidia 40 years ago.
 So I figured I'd ask Lidia how she's celebrating Mother's Day.

-Usually she spends it at her restaurants, she told me, because it's such a restaurant-oriented holiday.
-But this year Joe's son is having his First Communion, so the whole Bastianich clan is congregating at Joe's house in Connecticut.
+Usually she spends it at her restaurants, she told me, because it's such a restaurant-oriented holiday. <!-- (On that note, her restaurant Felidia is offering a $85 prix fixe menu for the occasion, while a special seven-course tasting menu will be $175 at Del Posto.) -->But this year Joe's son is having his First Communion, so the whole Bastianich clan is congregating at Joe's house in Connecticut.
 Lidia is making a special octopus dish that she says all her grandchildren love; here's the recipe.

 - 1 1/2 to 2 pounds octopus, cleaned